Lieutenant George Peard

 Lieutenant George Peard collected shells, birds and minerals during his voyage of discovery on HMS Blossom.

-On the 19th of May 1825 the HMS Blossom set sail from Spithead in Hampshire on a voyage of discovery to the Pacific Ocean and the Bering Straits.
-She was captained by the geographer Commander Frederick William Beechey.
-His mission was to explore these little known waters and to rendezvous with two other ships commanded by Captains Parry and Franklin who were conducting Arctic missions and attempting to reach the Bering Straits by new routes.
+On the 19 May 1825 HMS Blossom set sail from Spithead in Hampshire.
+The voyage of discovery took her to little known areas of the Pacific Ocean and the Bering Straits.
+Commander Frederick William Beechey captained the Blossom.
+While there he wanted to explore and meet with two other ships commanded by Captains Parry and Franklin.
+They were conducting Arctic missions and also attempting to reach the Bering Straits by new routes.

-Family members, including his son who was born in Exminster, donated material from Peard’s collection to the Museum in 1916 and 1938.
+Family members donated material from Peard’s collection to the Museum in 1916 and 1938.
+Browse these objects on Collections Explorer.

 Among the shells donated to RAMM are six abalone shells.
 The one pictured was collected along America’s pacific coast somewhere between California and the Baja Peninsula.
-Others came from as far afield as the seas around Japan: Peard’s field notes mention that one particular specimen was collected on the Loochoo Islands (now known as the Ryukyu Islands) in 1827.
+Others came from as far afield as the seas around Japan.
+Peard’s field notes mention that one particular specimen was collected while in the Loochoo Islands (now Ryukyu Islands) in 1827.